PacktPublishing/-DevOps-Fundamentals-with-Azure/README.md

 Basic knowledge of working with Docker and DevOps
 ### Technical Requirements
 This course has the following software requirements:<br/>
-A trial account on Microsoft Azure Cloud Computing Platform & Services Latest Docker
+A trial account on Microsoft Azure Cloud Computing Platform & Services <br/>
+Latest Docker<br/>
 Terraform

 ## Related Products